b0o/swaynagmode/README.md

   short      long           description
-  -M <mode>  --mode         name of sway mode to trigger on init (default: nag) -D <mode>  --mode-default name of sway mode to trigger on exit (default: default)
+  -M <mode>  --mode         name of sway mode to trigger on init (default: nag)
-             --no-mode      disable triggering of sway modes -i <index> --initial      index of the initially selected button (default: 0)
+                            NOTE: beginning in sway version 1.2, mode names are case-sensitive -D <mode>  --mode-default name of sway mode to trigger on exit (default: default) --no-mode      disable triggering of sway modes -i <index> --initial      index of the initially selected button (default: 0)